 Located between Merchant street and St. Paul’s street and close to the entrance to the Upper Barrakka Gardens, stands the Auberge de Castille.
-Originally built in Mannerist style (late Renaissance) in the 1573-1574 for the knights of the Order of St. John, by the designs of architect Girolamo Cassar.
-Its name was derived from the language of Castile, Leon and Portugal.
+Originally built in Mannerist style (late Renaissance) in 1573-1574 for the knights of the Order of St. John, by the designs of architect Girolamo Cassar.
+Its name was derived from the language of Castile, Leon, and Portugal.
 The building was later dismantled and rebuilt into the building that stands today, in Spanish Baroque style between 1741 – 1744, using the designs of Andrea Belli.
 A few alternations, such as the enlargement of the main door were made in 1791.
-It stands in the highest point of Valletta and overlooks Floriana and the Grand Harbour.
+It stands at the highest point of Valletta and overlooks Floriana and the Grand Harbour.

 Central Bank of Malta Currency Museum

 One of the many public gardens found in Valletta is the Hastings Gardens.
 It is located close to the Central Bank of Malta Currency Museum, on the top of St. John’s Bastion and St. Michael’s Bastion.
 It is named after Lord Hastings, who was a governor of Malta.
 A monument dedicated to Francis, Marquis of Hastings was placed by the family.
 He died in 1826 and was buried in this garden.
-From the garden, you can enjoy panoramic views of Floriana, Msida, Sliema and the Manoel Island.
+From the garden, you can enjoy panoramic views of Floriana, Msida, Sliema, and Manoel Island.